andyschaul/plant_care_system/README.md

 # Soil Moisture Project

-Combines RaspberryPi Zerio, Stemma Soil Sensor, PiOLED display to check soild moisture and temperature readings once per second and dislays them on screen
+Combines RaspberryPi Zerio, Stemma Soil Sensor, Light Sensor, Water Pump, and PiOLED display to create a plant care system

+You can find indiviual component test programs in the component_tests folder for the light sensor, moisture sensor, relay, and relay water pump

 Files:
 - control_OLED.py - Gets moisture, temperature, and light readings and displays on OLED
 - control_lights.py - Turns on lights if light reading below a threshold (then turns them off and checks again)
-- moisture_test.py - used to test sensor initially
-- light_sensor_test.py - used to test sensor initially
-- relay_test.py - used to test relay switch for light
 - slkscr.tff - font files from kotte.org
 - slkscrb.tff - font files from kottke.org

 Additions:
-- Add TSL2591 Light Sensor
-- Use light readings to trigger light turn on/off
-- Add water source and pump triggered by moisture readings
+- Update code to connect moisture sensor and water pump

 Fritz Image: